 This soundbar can get very loud, which is great for a large room or a crowded environment.
 It performs well at max volume, but there are a bit of pumping and compression artifacts when pushing it to its limits, but only in the bass range.
 Other than that, the bar performs well across the rest of the range.

-The THD performance of the AMBEO is great.
-At a normal listening volume, there’s a very low amount of THD, which means you get a very accurate, pure and clean sound.
-Also, there’s not a big jump in THD when pushing the bar to its maximum volume, which is great.
+The AMBEO's THD performance is great.
+At a normal listening volume, there’s a very low amount of THD, which means you get a very accurate, pure, and clean sound.
+Also, there isn't a big jump in THD when pushing the bar to its maximum volume, which is great.
 Most people shouldn’t hear any harmonic distortion with real-life content on this bar.

-The Sennheiser AMBEO soundbar has a full set of physical inputs and can easily play the role of a hub between your TV and other devices like game consoles, PCs, Blu-ray player, etc. The Analog Audio in is not really a 3.5mm, but rather an RCA, so you will need an adapter.
+The Sennheiser AMBEO soundbar has a full set of physical inputs and can easily play the role of a hub between your TV and other devices like game consoles, PCs, Blu-ray players, etc. The Analog Audio In isn't really a 3.5mm, but rather an RCA, so you will need an adapter.
 This bar has also the option to connect to an external subwoofer through the 'SW PRE OUT' port.